 Don’t cut on privately owned or state land within the Forest boundary, in posted tree plantations, campgrounds/recreation sites, designated wilderness, research natural areas, active timber sales or other posted areas.

-Don’t cut within 150 feet of state highways, recreation sites, or other developed areas like recreation cabins and organization camps.
+Don’t cut within 150 feet of state highways; don't cut within 300 feet of recreation sites or other developed areas like recreation cabins and organization camps.

 Trees must be cut at least 50 feet back from the side of Forest roads.

-Don’t park at a sno-park unless you have a valid WA Sno-Park permit in your vehicle.
+Don’t park at a sno-park without a valid WA Sno-Park permit in your vehicle.

 Trees may be cut along open roads within the Forest.
 Many roads close to motorized use on Dec.
 1. Please review the Motor Vehicle Use Map (MVUM) for the area you would like to cut your tree to ensure roads are open to vehicle use.
 Roads shaded grey on the MVUM are closed to vehicles on Dec 1.
 Free MVUMs can be obtained from each District office and can be viewed on the Forest's website: https://www.fs.usda.gov/detail/colville/landmanagement/resourcemanagement/?cid=fsbdev3_035243